brookk16/Think-IT/README.md

 ##### Pie charts: 2

-1. Shows which stores are loosing less than 25% of their earnings.
-If a store is loosing more than 25% of their earnings, their segment with be displayed in <span style="color: #7caf1f">green</span>.
-If they are loosing more than 25% of their earnings, their segment will be <span style="color: #c83524">red</span>.
+1. Shows which stores are losing less than 25% of their earnings.
+If a store is loosing less than 25% of their earnings, their segment with be displayed in <span style="color: #7caf1f">green</span>.
+If they are losing more than 25% of their earnings, their segment will be <span style="color: #c83524">red</span>.
 This was calculated using the same formula explained in [bar charts no.2](#earnings_formula).

 2. Shows which stores are converting more than 40% of their leads to appointments.
 If a store is converting more than 40% their segment will be <span style="color: #7caf1f">green</span>.
 If they are converting less than 40%, their segment will be <span style="color: #c83524">red</span>.
 This was calculated using the same formula explained in [bar charts no.1](#leads_to_appts_formula).